-All Uncorrected Data Adjustments and New Data Adjustments must be made through the eCDR Appeals application.
-Unless other instructions have been provided via an IFAP announcement, the Loan Servicing Appeal will continue to be submitted via hard copy.
-The eCDR Appeals application, as it is known, allows schools to electronically submit certain challenge/ adjustment requests during the specified timeframes and allows data managers (guaranty agency or Federal Loan Servicer) and Federal Student Aid (FSA) personnel to electronically view and respond to these challenge/adjustment requests.
+All Uncorrected Data Adjustments, New Data Adjustments and Loan Servicing Appeals must be made through the eCDR Appeals application.
+The eCDR Appeals application, as it is known, allows schools to electronically submit certain challenge/adjustment requests during the specified timeframes and allows data managers (guaranty agency or Federal Loan Servicer) and Federal Student Aid (FSA) personnel to electronically view and respond to these challenge/adjustment requests.
 The application tracks the entire life cycle of each request from the time the case is submitted until the time a decision is made and the case is closed.